Overview | Architecture & Building | Communications & Social-Events | Docks | Grounds | Executive

 Special Events play an important role in the Waterscape community.
 The Events committee plans, publicizes and hosts gatherings throughout the year to fulfill its mission of fostering good relations among all those who call Waterscape “home”.

-In the summer of 2021, an evening of live music on the lawn by “The Point” premiered and was an instant hit.
-The traditional community cookouts kicking off the season have been paused due to the pandemic, but they’ll return when conditions permit.
+Beginning in the summer of 2021, an evening of live music on the lawn by “The Point” premiered and was an instant hit that has joined the growing list of popular annual gatherings.

 Gary Thompson & John Weis, co-chairs